wabarr/hompal-stats/README.md

 ANALYTICAL METHODS IN HUMAN EVOLUTIONARY STUDIES
 ============

-Course materials for the HomPal statistics course.
+This is the course website for the HomPal Stats course.

+**Instructor:** Andrew Barr